timm/barelogic/README.md

 Repeat that for decades of AI programming, and will be on your way to building  your  own BareLogic.

-Of course if you can't wait that long, you could just look over my stuff.
+(And if you can't wait for decades, you could just look over my stuff.)

 Share and enjoy [^hhgth].